turbopape/postagga/README.md

-When the tagger encounters a word it doesn't know about- that is, was not in the corpus used to generate the viterbi models - it arbitrarily assigns a tag - more or less randomly picked by the algorithm.
-To somehow enhance a bit the detection, it is possible to *patch* the output, that is, look up a dictionary of attributes and force the tags accordingly.
-For instance, given you have a dictionary for proper nouns in a given language, you can patch your HMM generated POS-tags by forcing every word happening to be an entry for this dictionary to have the "NPP" tag.
+When the tagger encounters a word it doesn't know about- that is, was not in the corpus used to generate the viterbi models - it arbitrarily assigns it a tag - more or less randomly picked by the algorithm.
+To somehow enhance the detection, it is possible to *patch* the output, that is, look it up in a dictionary of terms of a known type and force the tags accordingly.
+For instance, given you have a dictionary for proper nouns in a given language, you can patch your HMM generated POS-tags by forcing every word happening to be an entry in this dictionary to have the "NPP" tag.

 We provide two dictionaries for proper nouns: